jazzarati/csv_piper/README.md

 * `CollectOutput`: Collects the transformed object of every row that is passed through it
 * `CollectErrors`: Collects the `RowError` object of every row that is passed through it
+* `CreateActiveModel`: Uses the transformed object as attributes and creates using it (Works with ActiveRecord models).
+Merges errors from model into row errors (Assumes ActiveModel::Errors interface).

 By using `CollectOutput` and to a lesser extent `CollectErrors` you will start to build up objects in memory.
 For very large csv files you might not want to use these convenience processors and rather create a new processor that does whatever you need with the row (Ie. log, write to db) which will then be discarded rather than collected.